automl/amltk/CONTRIBUTING.md

 not covered, please add your own.

 #### Automation
-Mainting repositories is time consuming work, whether that be benchmarking, experimenting, testing, versioning, issues, pull requests, documentation and anything else tangential to code features.
+Maintaining repositories is time-consuming work, whether that be benchmarking, experimenting, testing, versioning, issues, pull requests, documentation and anything else tangential to code features.
 Any and all automation to the repository is greatly